-"The City of Vincent would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders past and present".
+"The City of Vincent would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders past, present and emerging".

 2 APOLOGIES / MEMBERS ON LEAVE OF ABSENCE

 An apology was received from Cr Ross loppolo.